^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Aeroionotherapy - treatment with "light" ions.
-Aerion ions are displaced along the lines of force of the electric field, which leads to neutralization of charges.
-Upon contact of aeroions with the skin, the receptor apparatus is excited and the local microcirculation changes (due to the formation of biologically active substances), and the amount of oxygen absorbed increases, the bactericidal effect develops.
-The characteristics of physiological reactions depend on the location, strength and duration of exposure by air ions.
+Aeroionotherapy is a treatment with "light" ions.
+Aeroions move along the lines of force of the electric field, which leads to neutralization of charges.
+When aeroions come into contact with the skin, the receptor apparatus is excited and local microcirculation changes (due to the formation of biologically active substances), and the amount of absorbed oxygen increases, and a bactericidal effect develops.
+The features of physiological reactions depend on the location, strength and duration of exposure to aeroions.

 Indications for aeroionotherapy

-Somatoform autonomic dysfunction, hypertension, allergies (especially respiratory organs).
+Somatoform autonomic dysfunctions, hypertension, allergies (especially of the respiratory system).

 Contraindications